websemantics/journey/README.md

 # Backstory

-I have always been curious about the world and how things work. my day comprises largely of me setting behind my laptop screen writing code, reading and watching videos.
+I have always been curious about the world and how things work.
+My day comprises largely of me setting behind my laptop screen writing code, reading and watching videos.

 I learn a lot on daily basis; either on tech subjects, psychology, biology, physics, astronomy or business.
 I often desire to share my experiences and sometimes I do on social media (facebook, twitter, etc) but doing so always felt inappropriate and largely goes unnoticed (rightly so).